Moroccan Eastern Beef Stew

 Heat a drizzle of oil in a frying pan on high heat.
 When the oil is hot, add the beef mince.
 Break up the beef with a wooden spoon as it browns and cook for 5-6 mins.

-Once the beef has browned, add the chermoula and garlic.
-Stir and cook for 1 minute more.
-Pour in the chopped tomatoes and water (see ingredients for amount), then stir in the beef stock powder and harissa paste.
+Once the beef has browned, add the pepper.
+Stir together and cook until starting to soften, 6-7 mins.
+Add the chermoula, stir and cook for 1 minute more.
+Pour in the chopped tomatoes and water (see ingredient list for amount), then stir in the stock pot.
 Bring to the boil, then reduce the heat to medium-low.
 Leave the stew to simmer until thick and tomatoey, 15-20 mins.

 Meanwhile, heat another frying pan on high heat (no oil).
-Add the courgette and leave to cook until charred, 4-5 mins each side.
+Add the courgette and leave to cook until charred, 5 mins each side.
 Transfer to a plate, sprinkle with salt and pepper and set aside.
-Crumble the feta.

-Taste the stew and season to taste with salt and pepper if needed then fluff up the couscous with a fork.
-Divide between bowls, spoon over the beef stew and finish with some charred courgette and top with the feta.
+Taste the stew and season accordingly, then stir through half the coriander.
+Fluff up the couscous, stir through the remaining coriander.
+Taste and add lemon juice if you like things zesty.
+Divide between bowls, spoon over the beef stew and finish with some charred courgette and a sprinkling of flaked almonds.
 Enjoy!